Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 Paul VI Invoked the Holy Ghost in Promulgating the Documents of Vatican II on December 8, 1965, and purported to Bind Every Catholic to EVERYTHING in the Council

-5. Paul VI Invokes the Holy Ghost in promulgating the Document on Religious Liberty and all the other documents of the Council at the closing of the 2nd Vatican Council, and binds all Catholics to religiously observe all that he has promulgated.
+Paul VI Invoked the Holy Ghost in promulgating the Document on Religious Liberty and all the other documents of the Council at the closing of the 2nd Vatican Council, and, furthermore, Paul VI binds all Catholics to religiously observe all that was decreed in the Vatican II documents.

 On December 8, 1965, at the end of the Second Vatican Council, Paul VI ratified the conciliar decree, Dignitatis Humanae, and all the other decrees of Vatican Council II, by his “apostolic authority,” while invoking the Holy Ghost: